The latest vLLM release in 2026 is v0.21.0

 env["ANTHROPIC_BASE_URL"] = customEndpoint

-That is the practical reason most Mac-agent users do not need to track vLLM patch releases.
+That is the practical reason most Mac-agent users do not need to track vLLM releases.
 The decoupling is one shim process away.

 Quick verification commands, if you want to check the version yourself